 - c.
 All reviews shall be based upon video evidence provided by and coming directly from the televised production of the game or from other video means available to the replay official that is also available to the television producer. - d.
-After the referee has conferred with the replay official and the review process has been completed, the referee shall make one of the following announcements: - 1.
-If the video evidence confirms the on-field ruling: "After further review, the ruling on the field is confirmed." - 2.
-If there is no indisputable (conclusive) evidence to overturn the on-field ruling:
+After the referee has conferred with the replay official and the review process has been completed, the referee shall make one of the following announcements: - If the video evidence confirms the on-field ruling or if the evidence is not clear and obvious to overturn the on-field ruling: "After further review, the ruling on the field is upheld." - 2.
+If the on-field ruling is overturned (Rule 12-7):